Do you think you know every culinary term used in your kitchen? Get ready to think again.

 A Polish dish of de-boned stuffed meat, most commonly poultry or fish, that is poached in gelatin stock, pressed, coated with aspic, and served cold with aspic or its own jelly.
 Galantines are often stuffed with forcemeat and pressed into a cylindrical shape.
 Since deboning poultry is thought of as difficult and time-consuming, this is a rather elaborate dish, which is often lavishly decorated, hence its name, connoting a presentation at the table that is gallant, or urbane and sophisticated.

-Flat, round cakes of pastry, often topped with fruit, or food prepared in, such as “a galette of potatoes”.
-Galette is a term used in French cuisine to designate various types of flat round or freeform crusty cakes, or, in the case of a Breton galette, a pancake made with buckwheat flour usually with a savoury filling.
+Flat, round cakes of pastry, often topped with fruit, or food prepared in, such as “a galette of potatoes.”
+Galette is a term used in French cuisine to designate various types of flat round or freeform crusty cakes, or, in the case of a Breton galette, a pancake made with buckwheat flour, usually with a savoury filling.
 Of the cake type of galette, one notable variety is the galette des Rois (King cake) eaten on the day of Epiphany.
 In French Canada, the term galette is usually applied to pastries best described as large cookies.
 This terminology is also used in Brittany, context-providing differentiation with the Breton galette.

 A rich cake or chocolate filling made by melting chocolate in heavy cream.
 The mixture is stirred or blended until smooth, with liqueurs or extracts added if desired.
 Butter is traditionally added to give the ganache a shiny appearance and smooth texture.
-When the mixture is completely cold it can be whipped to lighten it, then pouring it over chopped chocolate of any kind.
+When the mixture is completely cold, it can be whipped to lighten it, then pouring it over chopped chocolate of any kind.
 Ganache (from the French word for “jowl”) is a glaze, icing, sauce, or filling for pastries made from chocolate and cream.

 Garlic press (also known as a garlic crusher in Australia and New Zealand)

 A kitchen utensil used to crush a garlic clove efficiently by forcing them through a grid of small holes, usually with some type of piston, extracting both pulp and juice.
-Cloves do not need to be peeled, but the press must be cleaned right after using it, before any garlic fragments left in the tool dry.
+Cloves do not need to be peeled, but the press must be cleaned right after using it before any garlic fragments are left in the tool dry.
 Some press models contain teeth that push any remaining fragments back out through the holes, making cleaning much easier.